A Saint She Ain't: 1999 London

 A Saint She Ain't opened April 21, 1999, at King's Head Theatre in London, in association with Patricia MacNaughton.
 It was directed by Ned Sherrin, designed by Patrick Connellan, and choreographed by Lindsay Dolan; the musical directing was done by Chris Walker and Denis King.
 The King's Head Theatre is a dinner theatre, with a small stage and smaller dressing rooms, which director Ned Sherrin cites as the primary reason for the show's transferral.
 A Saint She Ain't transferred to the West End after a successful six-week run.

 1999 West End

 A Saint She Ain't opened at the Apollo Theatre on September 22, 1999.
 It was performed by the same cast, except for the parts of Trudy McCloy and one of the Andrews Sisters, which were both performed by new addition Corinna Powelsland.
 The first preview at the Apollo was September 16, and the show closed January 15, 2000.
 It was from this performance that the 1999 cast album was recorded.

 2002 Massachusetts

 A Saint She Ain't made its American debut at the Berkshire Theatre Festival in Stockbridge, Massachusetts, from July 30 to August 10, 2002.
-It was directed by Eric Hill, choreographed by Gerry McIntyre and starred Kate Levering, PJ Benjamin, Alyson Reed, Lovette George and Joel Blum.
+It was directed by Eric Hill, choreographed by Gerry McIntyre and starred Kate Levering, P. J. Benjamin, Alyson Reed, Lovette George and Joel Blum.
 After its 11-day run, the show transferred to Westport.